IridioCapital/Mida/README.md

 ```

 ### Orders, trades and positions
-How top open a long position for BTC/USDT.
+How to buy 1 Bitcoin (opening a long position for BTC/USDT).
 ```javascript
 import { MidaOrderDirection, } from "@reiryoku/mida";